cbolz/ansible-labs-summit2020/ansible-tower-advanced/6-instance-groups/README.md

 groups) but then have other nodes that are dedicated to one group to reserve some capacity.

+TODO: cjung - the following three chapters basically have the same message and a redundant

 > **Warning**
 >
 > The base `tower` group does house keeping like processing events from